An International SEO Strategy To Expand Beyond Borders

 You will have three options when building a website for an international market to choose from country-coded top-level domains (ccTLDs), subdomains, and subdirectories.

-Most big brands buy country-code top-level domains when they expand into international markets.
+Old brands like Amazon and Home Depot have country-code top-level domains but everything is changing now and new brands are trying to stay within the same domain.
 Here are some points to consider if you want to set up a ccTLD for a new business opportunity:

 - ccTLDs provide strong geo-targeted signals to build trust and recognition with customers in a specific area.